adobe/spectrum-web-components/README.md

 #### Screenshot coverage

 Visual regression testing is done against screens derived from the exports of the `*.stories.js` files in each package.
-Any stories added to these files will be added to the next run of the regression testing.
-As you add packages or story files to existing packages, they will automatically be added to the visual regression suite and will requiring updating the cache key (outlined below).
+As you add packages or story files to existing packages, they will automatically be added to the visual regression suite and will require updating the cache key (outlined below).

 #### Keeping CI assets updated